Jeffrey Cyphers Wright: Publishing

 Wright started Live Mag!
 Live Mag in 2007 in response to an invitation from Bob Holman to create an event at the Bowery Poetry Club.
 Wright's idea was to unite poetry publication in multiple forms: performance, electronic, and print.
-The magazine is a curation of current poetry and visual art and hosts events regularly.
+The magazine is in print and online.
+It offers a curation of current poetry and visual art and hosts events regularly.